Bug Bounty Program

 About the function

-The function is important for APIs and communication between services in general.
+The function is important for APIs and for communication between services in general.
 The function can be used to check that the data coming in from the Internet is valid JSON.

 The function takes JSON as an array of characters.
 A character is a unsigned 16-bit integer.
 It also takes a structure of type StringReference.
 It returns a boolean.
 If the JSON is valid it returns true.
 If the JSON is invalid, it return false and sets a message in the StringReference structure.